eclipse-sumo/sumo/docs/web/docs/Tools/Shapes.md

 # poly2edgedata.py

-Transform polygons with params into edgedata with attributes For each polygon a unique edge is selected that gives the best geometrical match.
+Transform polygons with params into edgedata with attributes.
+For each polygon a unique edge is selected that gives the best geometrical match.

 ```